bpamos/welltrajconvert/docs/source/tutorial.rst

 Due to this, the welltrajconvert ensures consistency by only accepting a :py:class:`JSON` document or a :py:class:`dict` in a specific format.
-To get data into this format there are a host of helper functions, see the `DataSource` class.
+To get data into this format there are a host of helper functions, see the :mod:`welltrajconvert.DataSource` class.

 In this example we will start by importing the data in the required :py:class:`JSON` format, and the next example we will create the data from a :py:class:`dict`.